launchql/libpg-query-node/AST_TRANSLATION.md

 - Performance hit due to serializing and parsing again
 - Potential loss of fidelity if certain node properties are not round-trippable

+### Handling enums

+Older versions of `libpg_query` (PG13 and PG14) emitted numeric codes for enum fields.
+From PG15 onward the JSON output uses the enum **name** as a string.
+Translation code must therefore convert numeric enums to their string equivalents when upgrading from PG13/14.
+When moving between PG15–17 the representations already match.

 ## Translation step ordering

 ### Sequential upgrades